fuqliu/fuqliu.github.io/_news/new_02.md

 related_posts: false
 ---

-The first-author paper, "[Adversarial Vulnerabilities in Large Language Models for Time Series Forecasting](https://arxiv.org/pdf/2412.08099)", is accepted in AISTATS 2025.
+The first-author paper, "[Adversarial Vulnerabilities in Large Language Models for Time Series Forecasting](https://arxiv.org/pdf/2412.08099)", was accepted in AISTATS 2025.